 - Financial problems

 - Risk of chronic physical illness

 The long-term effects of drug addiction can cause significant problems in your life.
-For this reason, it is best to get into drug rehab in Murfreesboro, Tennessee as soon as you recognize the signs and symptoms of addiction.
+For this reason, it is best to get into drug rehab in Murfreesboro, or Nashville, Tennessee as soon as you recognize the signs and symptoms of addiction.